isomerpages/sportsg-sportcares/_initiatives/SportCares Bursary.md

 ## How to Apply?

 ### Existing Bursary recipients
-Please write to us [here](mailto:sportcares@sport.gov.sg), with details of your full name, contact number and let us know of your interest to continue with the Bursary for the next season. <br> It is advisable to inform us at least three weeks before the current season ends.
+You will be notified via email when the next application window is open.
+If your contact details have changed since your last application, please write to us [here](mailto:sportcares@sport.gov.sg), with your updated contact information and we will make the necessary changes on our mailing list.

 ### New applicants

-**Individuals**: We request that individual applicants write to us [here](mailto:sportcares@sport.gov.sg), with details of your name, contact number and postal code of your current residential location.
-We will be in touch with you within seven (7) working days.
+**Individuals**: We request that individual applicants write to us [here](mailto:sportcares@sport.gov.sg), with their contact details and we will add you to our mailing list so that you will be notified when the next application window is open.

 **\[NEW\] Group Sign-Up**: For community groups, social service agencies and schools, we request that you consolidate a list of interested applicants first then write to us [here](mailto:sportcares@sport.gov.sg).
-We will be in touch with you within seven (7) working days.